 Admission Requirements.
-A cohort admissions process is used for MSW admissions.
-Full-time and Weekend Program cohorts are admitted for August enrollment; and, the Advanced Standing cohorts are admitted for May enrollment.
+A cohort admissions process is used for M.S.W. admissions.
+Full-time and Weekend Program cohorts are admitted for August enrollment; and, the Advanced Standing cohort is admitted for May enrollment.
 Review of applications begins February 1 and continues until all slots are filled.

-Applications for Graduate Admission can be obtained from either the Graduate School or the Social Work Department.
+Applications for Graduate Admission can be obtained online through the Graduate School website.
 Admission is competitive and only applicants with fully completed application packets will be reviewed.
-For admission to the MSW degree program, an applicant must:
+For admission to the M.S.W. degree program, an applicant must: